bestik64/MyEvents2/README.md

 Before first running of the application:

 - locate yourself in project directory and run "npm install" to install node modules
-- set your Google Calendar to "public"
+- set your Google Calendar to "public" and choose "see all event details"
 - run with "npm start"

 Note: